Humanoid-Teleoperation/humanoid-teleoperation.github.io/_pages/6-design-evaluation.md

 Workload relates the resources demanded by a task to the available resources supplied by the human operator.
 There is no consensus about the definition of the workload <d-cite key="Miller2001Workload"></d-cite>;
-however, <d-cite key="Hart1988Development"></d-cite> identifies the _workload_ as _``the amount of work that is loaded on an individual, the time pressure in which a task is performed, the level of effort exerted, the success in meeting the task requirements, physiological and psychological"._
+however, <d-cite key="Hart1988Development"></d-cite> identifies the _workload_ as
+> the amount of work that is loaded on an individual, the time pressure in which a task is performed, the level of effort exerted, the success in meeting the task requirements, physiological and psychological.

 Workload is related to the human operator's (subjective) experience in response to the task objectives.
 Especially in time critical decision making tasks, a high workload can lead to user errors or to a delay in the decision making.